 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 We know you are ready to get started, but we have a few tips for your Zagreb sightseeing!
-While Zagreb, Croatia is a sprawling city, the historic Zagreb Old Town remains the center.
-The top places to visit in Zagreb are located in close proximity, so even visitors with only one day in Zagreb will be able to see many of the top sights.
-Our Zagreb city tour covers all the highlights…and more!
+The top places to visit in Zagreb are located in close proximity.
+Even those with only one day will be able to see many of the prime sights.

 Zagreb Walking Tour Details